Creating your experience

 The first step is to upload a minimum of 3 images.

-We recommend high-quality images showcasing a mix of experience setting, atmosphere and key details.
+We recommend high-quality images (e.g 1400x600) showcasing a mix of experience setting, atmosphere and key details.
 Select the best one as your cover.
 You can also add a video to further engage the audience.

 Best Practice for photos